A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Discussion

 \subsection{Formation Scenarios}

 Although the characteristics of the \bh\ binary system do not appear to be unusual with respect to population synthesis predictions for binaries detectable by \textit{Gaia}, the particular combination of properties we have determined may require fine-tuning to explain.
-To begin with, the mass ratio of the system is quite large, $M_{2}/M_{1} = 13^{+3}_{-2}$.
+To begin with, the mass ratio of the system is quite large, $M_{2}/M_{1} = 10.3 \pm 1.2$.
 Although some low-mass companions to massive stars have been identified \citep[e.g.,][]{Karl18,MReggiani2022}, this does not seem to be the most common configuration for OB stars.
-The initial mass ratio of the system must have been even larger; the initial-final mass relation of \citet{Raithel2018} suggests that a 12~\msun\ black hole would have had a zero age main sequence mass of $\sim15$--50~\msun.
+The initial mass ratio of the system must have been even larger; the initial-final mass relation of \citet{Raithel2018} suggests that a $\sim$ 10~\msun\ black hole would have had a zero age main sequence mass of $\sim15$--50~\msun.
 Moreover, it is not clear that a binary with a separation of $\sim1$~AU should have survived the evolution of the massive component.
-Because the system must have lost mass at or prior to the formation of the black hole, the orbit must have been tighter at that time.
+Prior to the formation of the black hole, the orbit must have been tighter because of the mass that the system lost when the black hole formed.
 (If the black hole received a natal kick, that also would have heated the system, further reducing the inferred initial separation.)
-The maximum radius reached by a 15--50\msun\ star after crossing the Hertzsprung gap is $\gtrsim400$~\rsun\ \citep{MartinsPalacios2013}, indicating that the system could not have avoided a common envelope phase.
+The maximum radius reached by a 15--50\msun\ star after crossing the Hertzsprung gap is $\gtrsim400$~\rsun\ \citep{MartinsPalacios2013}, indicating that the system could not have avoided a common envelope phase, unless the progenitor evolved quasi-homogeneously (e.g., \citealt{ElBadry22magbraking, Ramachandran2019, Gilkis2021}, suggesting that stars more massive than $\sim 30~M_{\odot}$ may evolve quasi-homogeneously without respect to rotation.)
 Depending on the duration of that period and on the common envelope ejection efficiency, a merger might be expected to follow, making the survival of the G star until the present surprising.